Skip to main content

 Updated over a week ago

-Whether you should consider a Lifetime ISA as either an alternative or complementary savings option for retirement is a complicated question and depends on several factors.
-If you’re considering a Lifetime ISA for this purpose, we recommend you speak to an independent financial adviser first.
+Whether you should consider a Lifetime ISA for retirement as either an alternative, or complementary savings option, is a complicated question and depends on several factors.
+If you’re considering a Lifetime ISA for retirement, we recommend you speak to an independent financial adviser first.

 Did this answer your question?